CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 Why Should You Wear a Helmet?

-According to this 2012 study, only 29% of adults and 42% of children wore a helmet when riding a bike in the US.
+Unfortunately, according to this study, only 29% of adults and 42% of children wore helmets while riding bikes in the US in 2012.

-Did you know that 61% of bicyclists killed in the USA in 2018 were not wearing helmets?
-Helmet use was unknown for 24%.
+It’s alarming to note that 61% of bicyclists killed in the US in 2018 were not wearing helmets, and helmet use was unknown for 24%.
 (Source)

-The following chart shows the number of bicyclist fatalities by helmet use between 2010 and 2018.
+Check out the chart below to see the number of bicyclist fatalities by helmet use between 2010 and 2018.

 Based on trend lines, you can see that all categories grow.
 This is not a good sign.